ashyrbaew/csv_to_db/README.md

 $ source .venv/bin/activate
 $ pip install -r requirements.txt
 ```
-* copy & update .env file into project root dir, with same folder as settings.py,
+* copy/rename and update .env_sample file into project root dir as .env, with same folder as settings.py,
 by default it is set up for Production environment
 * update .env file settings(db, etc) according to your system